swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 > understanding the implementations is precisely the lack of separation
 > of concerns!

-### Quarantining Quirks

-Because some of the event handling code is in the jQuery autocompleter all the browser quirks must be handled there.
-In our implementation we have a pure process coordination core devoid of all the browser specific insanity.
-It's precisely for this reason why we can fearlessly combine all the work from the previous post with the code in this post.
-We can quarantine client idiosyncracies!

 ### HTML based implementation

 Let's cover the HTML autocompleter implementation: